 All GUI-based operating systems use a desktop environment.
-Desktop environments encompass many things, including (but not limited to):
+Desktop environments contain many features, including (but not limited to):

-- ▶ The look and feel of your system
+- ▶ The look and feel of the system

-- ► The way the desktop is laid out
+- ▶ The organization of the desktop

-- How the desktop is navigated by the user
+- ▶ How the user navigates the desktop

 In Linux distributions (such as Ubuntu), a number of desktop environments are available.
 Ubuntu uses Unity as the default desktop environment.
-After installing and logging in to Ubuntu, you will see the Unity desktop.
-This initial view is comprised of the desktop background and two bars-a horizontal one located at the top of your desktop called the menu bar and a vertically-oriented bar at the far left called the Launcher.
+After installing and logging into Ubuntu, you will see the Unity desktop.
+The Unity desktop is comprised of the desktop background and two bars-a horizontal one located at the top of your desktop called the menu bar and a vertically-oriented bar at the far left called the Launcher.